CtrAtlDel/JavaProblem/README.md

-# Java2022
-This repo for results in Java lang programming .
+Thi is repo for Java tasks .